MajesticFaucet/CondenserWand/README.md

 * Toggable auto-sort feature.
 * Permission based auto sort and wand usage.
 * Highly configurable messages and features (almost all features are optional and can be turned on or off at any time in the configuration file).
-## Upcoming Features
-* Ability to work with additional containers such shulker boxes.
-* 1.13 support coming soon!
-* Integrations with more anti-grief plugins.
-* Different sort modes (alphabetical, numeric, type).
-## Supported Versions
-CondenserWand should work on all versions of Spigot **_except for 1.13_**, although support is coming soon in the near future.
 ## Permissions
 * condenserwand.use - access to use the wand.
 * condenserwand.use.sort - access to use the sort feature toggable with `/condenserwand sort`.